 Frequently Asked Questions

 The district changed its election system after its election practices were challenged in a lawsuit under the California Voting Rights Act.
-The lawsuit was settled, and the terms of the settlement provided for changing the way district elections were conducted.
-In addition to implementing by-trustee areas, the district eliminated the numbered-seat trustee election system and moved its elections from odd-number years to even-number years.
+The lawsuit was settled, and the terms of the settlement provided for implementing by-trustee areas and holding elections in even-number years.

 - The boundaries of the trustee areas shall be established so that the trustee areas are equal in population as defined by law.